 Peter Winder: Advisory support ensuring consistency of approach.

-The NZIST Establishment Board has determined an approach for the selection and appointment of subsidiary board members based on the Treasury framework that is used to appoint directors to the boards of Crown Companies.
+The IST Establishment Board has determined an approach based on the Treasury framework that is used to appoint directors to the boards of Crown Companies.
 A key difference is that appointments will be made by the Council of NZIST, not by a Minister.

 Establishment Board members are engaging with ITP Councils.
 We're taking stock of the current skills and capabilities across all the current ITP Councils and using this information to consider the requirements for subsidiary boards, which we'll then circulate back to ITP Councils for consideration and feedback.